-Today marks what would have been the 243rd birthday of the great Irish political figure Daniel O’Connell born on August 6, 1775.
+Today marks the anniversary of the great Irish political figure Daniel O’Connell who died on this day, May 15, 1847

 In commemoration of the Irish politician, known for his gift of oration, here are some of his best-known quotes.